Harald-U/iot-nodejs/documents/IOTP.md

         d.
 On the Summary page, verify that the information is correct and click Finish to add the device.

- Make a note of the information that is displayed in the Your Device Credentials page.
+Copy or write down the information that is displayed in the Your Device Credentials page.
-You need the following information to configure the simulator and display the data:
+You will need the following information to configure the simulator in the next step:

         * Organization ID
         * Device Type